 New policies can also be created to apply to the HEAD of the default branch, or to apply to any arbitrary Git branch or tag pattern.
 For example, you may want to never expire any data for any major version tags in your organization.

 New policies can be created to apply to a set of repositories that are matched by name.
 For example, you may want to change duration retention on branches that exist within a particular set of repositories (in this example, repositories in the same organization matching

 Applying data retention policies to a specific repository

 Data retention policies can also be created on a per-repository basis as commit and merge workflows differ wildly from project to project.
-In order to view and edit repository-specific policies, navigate to the code intelligence settings in the target repository’s index page.
+In order to view and edit repository-specific policies, navigate to the code graph settings in the target repository’s index page.